 2. Redheads should never wear red or pink – everyone can wear a shade of pink or red, most redheads look better in warmer reds and pinks, so go right ahead and wear these colours.

 3. Never wear white or black to a wedding – this is one I would break, but first I’d check with the bride to find out what is acceptable at her wedding.
 I’ve been to weddings where the bride wore green and she was more than happy for others to wear white or black.
 If the bride is wearing white, then never wear white.
 Some brides are happy for guests to wear black, especially for an evening wedding.

-7. Always match shoes and handbags – break this one please!
-They can be the same color (say black or brown) but shouldn’t look like they came as a ‘set’.
-But why not team your red shoes with a black handbag, or your brown shoes with your burgundy handbag?
+7. Always match shoes and handbags – break this one, please!
+They can be the same colour (say black or brown) but shouldn’t look like they came as a ‘set’.
+But why not team your red shoes with a black handbag or your brown shoes with your burgundy handbag?
 There are just so many options, why be limited?

 8. If you’re wearing earrings, don’t wear a necklace.
 This rule is way too dictatorial for me.
 As long as one of these items is the feature, rather than going over the top with both (unless OTT is your personality style), then there is no reason why you can’t wear both.